Gammelin

-Gammelin is a municipality in the administrative Ludwigslust-Parchim district, in Mecklenburg-Vorpommern, Germany.
-The municipality is administered by the Ludwiglust district office of Hagenow Land which is situated in Hagenow.
+Gammelin is a municipality in the administrative the Ludwigslust-Parchim district, in Mecklenburg-Vorpommern, Germany.
+The municipality is administered by the Ludwigslust district office of Hagenow Land, which is situated in Hagenow.

 Gammelin is also administered in conjunction with the neighbouring village of Backendorf.

 Geography

 Gammelin is located between the town of Hagenow to the south and the state capital of Schwerin to the north.
-The A24 motorway (Bundesautobahn 24) runs south of the village approximately 2.5 kilometers away and the B321 main road (Bundesstraße 321) runs approximately 3 kilometers to the east.
+The A24 motorway (Bundesautobahn 24) runs south of the village, approximately 2.5 kilometers away and the B321 main road (Bundesstraße 321) runs approximately 3 kilometers to the east.

 History

 Gammelin is first listed in a document from 1219 as Chemelin; the village church is mentioned in records as early as 1335.

-During the thirty years war the population suffered.
+During the Thirty Years' War, the population suffered.
 However, the end of the Second World War brought evacuees to the village, displaced people and the rural poor peasants who were allocated land during agrarian reforms.
 This land was compulsorily collectively farmed, in much the same as land was organized in the DDR.

-The coat of arms was approved by the interior minister on 21 August 1997, and was registered as number 135 on the MV coat of arms roll.
+The coat of arms was approved by the Interior Minister on 21 August 1997, and was registered as number 135 on the MV coat of arms roll.

 The coat of arms was designed by Manfred Sturzenbecher.